pvn25/ML-Data-Prep-Zoo/MLFeatureTypeInference/README.md

 ## Library

 Library/ contain our models and featurization routines wrapped under functions in a Python library.
 It explains how to load the pre-trained models for inference.
+Install dependencies with `pip install -r requirements.txt`

 ## Downstream Benchmark